lagom/lagom/docs/manual/scala/guide/cluster/UsingAkkaPersistenceTyped.md

 ### Defining Commands Handlers

-Once you define your protocol in terms of Commands, Replies, Events and State, you need to specify the business rules of your model.
-The command handlers define how to handle each incoming command, which validations must be applied, and finally, which events will be persisted, if any.
+Once you define your protocol in terms of Commands, Replies, Events, and State, you need to specify the business rules of your model.
+The command handlers define how to handle each incoming command, which validations must be applied, and finally, which events will be persisted if any.

 You can encode it in different ways.
 The [recommended style](https://doc.akka.io/docs/akka/2.6/typed/persistence-style.html#command-handlers-in-the-state) is to add the command handlers in your state classes.
 For `ShoppingCart`, we can define the command handlers based on the two possible states: